 Students may not enrol in a course that lists, as an antirequisite, one which they are currently taking or have already taken and obtained standing.
 Antirequisites are typically created because the course content is too similar to another.

-A certificate program consists of a minimum of four (4) single-term courses that provide post-secondary level studies in specific career-related areas and result in the awarding of a Ryerson certificate at the successful completion of all courses.
+A certificate program consists of a minimum of four (4) single-term courses that provide post-secondary level studies in specific career-related areas and result in the awarding of a TMU certificate at the successful completion of all courses.

 An evaluation process whereby a student can earn academic credit for learning and experience outside of the traditional post-secondary environment.